Please see our REST API page for more information.

 Alternatively, please read our SOAP API documentation for more information.

-WEL Corporation offers an API, using Web Services, that you can use to send faxes, email, SMS’s and voice messages directly from any server-based application or desktop system, check the status of your messages and get reports back.
+WEL Corporation offers multiple API’s that you can use to send faxes, email, SMS’s and voice messages directly from any server-based application or desktop system, check the status of your messages and get reports back.
 The API sends and receives messages using SOAP (Simple Object Access Protocol) over HTTP/HTTPS.
 The Web Service is cross-platform and conforms to the Web Service Standards.
 The interface can be implemented using .Net or Java systems, or indeed any SOAP tool kit will work.

 The WEL Web Service is an application programming interface (API), which enables businesses to send messages from applications to external recipients though WEL’s messaging platform.
 With a minimum amount of programming, applications can be communicating through WEL to other external programmes and/or to humans as part of your business process.
 WEL provides documentation with examples that will make the implementation and integration easy.
 Businesses often have the interface up and running in a matter of one day!